Dylann Roof Addresses Court During Sentencing, Denies Claims That He Is Mentally Incompetent

 Although he was not expected to speak on his own behalf, Dylann Roof made a point to inform the court that he is not, and never has been, mentally incompetent.
 He insists he planned and executed the massacre due to his own personal prejudices and that he was not influenced by any mental illness.

-[Featured Image By Charleston County Sheriff’s Office via AP, File]
+[Featured Image by Charleston County Sheriff’s Office/File/AP Images]